Introduction to MS Word 2010

 Technology

-- An Internet and audio-enabled computer, smartboard projector, and screen.
+• An audio-enabled computer with an internet connection, a smartboard projector, and a screen.

-- The computer should have the minimum hardware requirements to run Microsoft Word, which varies depending on the version of Word.
+• The computer should have the minimum hardware requirements to run Microsoft Word, which vary depending on the version of Word.

 Teacher Materials